kryzzozz/kanbanapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Adding Angular Material

+Run `ng add @angular/material` to add the provided UI components of the styling framework "Angular Material".

+## Adding NgRx Store and Effects

+Run `ng add @ngrx/store`, then `ng add @ngrx/effects` and finally `ng add @ngrx/store-devtools` to install the Redux-inspired state management library "NgRx".

+## Adding UntilDestroy

+Run `npm install @ngneat/until-destroy` to install the UntilDestroy library, that provides a decorator for automatically unsubscribing observables in components.

+## Adding Angular CDK

+Run `npm install @angular/cdk` to install Angular CDK, a collection of components and utilities for our application.